-Operating a lawn mower doesn’t have to be a complicated process, but it can be a little daunting for first timers or those switching to a new type of mower.
-Below are some basic instructions for how mow, from start to finish.
+Operating a lawnmower safely doesn’t have to be a complicated process, but it can be a little daunting for first-timers or those switching to a new type of mower.
+Below are some basic instructions for how to mow, from start to finish.

 1 - Gasoline Push Mowers

 Before starting your mower, inspect it to be sure that there are no leaking fluids, such as gas or oil, and that the spark plug is properly inserted and has no signs of damage or corrosion.
 Also, check your fuel level and refill if necessary.